pctjzer/solution_charlie/README.md

 # Markr - Marking as a Service with Redis
 > **Note:** I completed the solution by combining my knowledge of Python, Flask, Docker, and what I remembered about Redis with additional insights and assistance from GPT-4 and Copilot.
 The intention of this was to allow me to quickly validate ideas, get back up to speed fairly quickly, and ensure I was following best practices.
-I hope this is ok.
-I’m happy to walk through the code and decisions made, demonstrating my understanding and how I effectively used GPT-4 as a supplementary resource.
+I’m happy to walk through the code and decisions made, demonstrating my understanding and how I effectively used GPT-4 and Copilot as a supplementary resource.

 ## Overview
 This project is a prototype for Markr, a data ingestion and processing microservice for analyzing student performance on multiple-choice exams.
 It uses Redis for storing and retrieving data.
 The project is split into two services: